dmhenaopa/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 ## :pencil2: Python - Exceptions
-This folder contains some useful scripts with basic Python commands to run python scripts or code handling errors and exceptions
+This folder contains some useful scripts with basic Python commands to run python scripts or code handling errors and exceptions: try, except and finally.
+Examples of the use of TypeError, ValueError, Zero Exception and the use of raise.

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.
 The Python linter was PEP8, and the version of Python was Python 3.4.3.